 -plays a vital part in making red blood.
 Apples contain iron; and their regular eating also helps the body to absorb the iron in other foods such as eggs, and liver.

-ENERGY

-as in
+ENERGY helps to keep the nerves healthy.
+It is provided in primary quantities by yeast, milk and eggs.
+Apples are commended as a supplementary of vitamin B. VITAMIN C

--comes largely from "fuel foods" like bread, sugar.
-But the fruit sugar in apples is in "pre-digested" form -its energy is available to the system almost instantly.
+- comes largely from "fuel foods" like bread, sugar.
+But the fruit sugar in apples is in "pre-digested" form its energy is available to the system almost in- VITAMIN A

-VITAMIN A